 Our insurance lawyers represent insurers in matters involving general liability insurance, umbrella and excess insurance, sophisticated risk retention insurance programs, facultative and treaty reinsurance agreements, captive insurance and reinsurance programs, first party property insurance, environmental and pollution liability insurance, directors and officers insurance, employment practices liability insurance, errors and omissions insurance, professional liability insurance, builders risk insurance, wrap-up insurance programs, personal automobile and homeowners insurance, commercial automobile insurance, and truckers liability insurance.

-The breadth of insurance and reinsurance issues analyzed and litigated by our attorneys is expansive, and includes construction defect claims, environmental liabilities, mass and toxic tort claims, personal and advertising injury liability claims, sexual abuse and molestation claims, class action lawsuits involving false advertising and consumer protection claims, catastrophic property loss events and ensuing claims, primacy of coverage disputes, additional insured claims, fire and collapse losses, business interruption claims, insurance fraud matters, rescission of policies based on material misrepresentations, medical malpractice and other professional liability claims, workers compensation claims and employer liability claims.
+The breadth of insurance and reinsurance issues analyzed and litigated by our insurance defense attorneys is expansive, and includes construction defect claims, environmental liabilities, mass and toxic tort claims, personal and advertising injury liability claims, sexual abuse and molestation claims, class action lawsuits involving false advertising and consumer protection claims, catastrophic property loss events and ensuing claims, primacy of coverage disputes, additional insured claims, fire and collapse losses, business interruption claims, insurance fraud matters, rescission of policies based on material misrepresentations, medical malpractice and other professional liability claims, workers compensation claims and employer liability claims.
 Our insurance lawyers have tried such matters to verdict and litigated cutting-edge legal issues in both state and federal trial and appellate courts throughout the United States that have helped to shape the sensitive and complex area of insurance law.

 Our insurance lawyers also provide legal counseling, advice and analysis to insurers in non-litigation matters, including providing coverage analysis and opinions involving the same types of insurance policies and underlying claims as those in litigated matters.
 The non-litigation services provided also include drafting and revisions to policy language and forms, insurance regulatory compliance, allocation modeling for long-tail claims, assistance in the search for and reconstruction of historical insurance programs that may be subject to exposure for long-tail claims, and general corporate advice with respect to insurance underwriting, claims-handling, and insurance-related matters.